Jojo-Mitchell/health-data-dashboard/README.md

 ## API Integration
 The dashboard uses the disease.sh API for COVID-19 data:

-/countries - Country-specific statistics
+* countries - Country-specific statistics
-/all - Global statistics
+* all - Global statistics

 ## Contributing